Jackson’s Bay, 1874-1879: Resolutely Untamed

 When selling the idea in 1874, Mueller enthused about the area’s untapped value to the new colony.
 He declared that it contained “the very best description of agricultural land.”

 Superintendent Bonar surveyed the then-proposed settlement on 22 November 1874 with a group including Mueller and another surveyor, John Browning.
-They saw a flourishing timber industry, supported by the “practically… unlimited demand” in New Zealand and neighbouring colonies.
-The prospect excited Bonar to such an extent that he stressed in a letter to the immigration minister that “no time should be lost” in procuring a tramway with light rail for the project.
-He predicted those sawmills employing many immigrants.13
+They imagined a flourishing timber industry, supported by the “practically… unlimited demand” in New Zealand and neighbouring colonies.
+The prospect excited Bonar to such an extent that he stressed in a letter to the immigration minister Atkinson that “no time should be lost” in procuring a tramway with light rail for the project.
+He predicted sawmills employing many immigrants.14

-The 12 Polish families who settled there discovered too late that the benign-looking river with an amiable name had a tendency towards regular and destructive flooding.
+The Polish families who settled in Smoothwater discovered too late that the benign-looking river with an amiable name had a tendency towards regular and destructive flooding.

 In the same letter, Bonar enclosed Mueller’s glowing report, and that of the chief harbourmaster for Westland, Thomas Turnbull.
 The difficulty in landing supplies presented the largest obstacle for settlers in Jackson’s Bay, said Mueller.
-He recommended building a jetty running out to the deep water.
-Turnbull said that the anchorages at Jackson’s Bay were “perfectly safe for shipping.”
-14
+He recommended building a jetty running into the deep water.
+Turnbull said that the anchorages at Jackson’s Bay were “perfectly safe for shipping.”15

-Thanks to Browning, Smoothwater became one of the preferred sites for settlement in the area.
-Browning was “favourably impressed” with what he overestimated as 6,000 acres of viable land.
-It was little more than 1,000.
-The 12 Polish families who settled there discovered too late that the benign-looking river with an amiable name had a tendency towards regular and destructive flooding.15
+The surveyor Browning was “favourably impressed” with the Smoothwater area, and what he overestimated as 6,000 acres of viable land—it was little more than 1,000.
+The Polish families who settled there discovered too late that the benign-looking river with an amiable name had a tendency towards regular and destructive flooding.16

 Mueller said that gold had been found “on every beach and in almost every water course” in the district and he was “absolutely certain” that the discovery of gold would “at once attract a large population.”
 Heavier gold, he said, “has become a fact.”
 His message: